wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 {% include l18n.html %}
 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/azure-data/">This</a> is the hands-on step-by-step tutorial I would give to a developer or administrator getting up and running <strong>managing data</strong> in the Azure cloud.
+This is a hands-on step-by-step tutorial I would give to a developer or administrator getting up and running <strong>managing data</strong> in the Azure cloud.

 This are my notes to study for specific data-related <a href="https://wilsonmar.github.io/azure-certifications/">Azure certification exams</a>: